 The unlock is not “Claude reads my email.”
 It’s “I write a query and get a useful answer in one pass.”
 Three things happen together:

-You need a Gmail MCP server connected to Claude Code.
+You need a Gmail MCP server connected to your assistant.
+MCP is a shared standard, so the same servers work with both Claude Code and Codex; only the registration command differs.
 There are several; pick one.
 The two simplest paths for a personal laptop:

 https://rube.app or